10 Web Design Trends We’re Already Over

 These are all problems you don’t want to have because they can impact whether users stick around to interact with the content or not.

 The other problem with heavy video content is sound.
 Too many sites rely on video that has an audio component that ties everything together.
 While audio works some of the time, not all users will want to listen to a video.
 (Think of how many people are surfing the web at work; they probably don’t want the person next to them to hear an auto-play video running.)

 Scale back on big video or design it so that it isn’t the only first impression the website makes.
 A long loading animation is not a substitute for loading quickly.

-A dive into your website analytics will tell you whether heavy video is working or not.
-But a better option of most websites is to include a lightweight video on the homepage that provides a glimpse into the content and allow users to click into a more immersive video experience.
+A dive into your website analytics will tell you whether a heavy video is working or not.
+But a better option of most websites is to include a lightweight video on the homepage that provides a glimpse into the content, allowing users to click into a more immersive video experience.

 Stop going crazy with icons in design projects.